 1/2 cup granulated sugar

 Melt butter over medium heat in a saucepan.
 Add pumpkin, pumpkin pie spice, and salt.
-Cook, stirring constantly, for 2 minutes.
+Cook, constantly stirring, for 2 minutes.
 Whisk in cream and milk.
 Bring the mixture to simmer (do not allow the mixture to boil).

 In a large bowl, whisk egg yolks, brown sugar, and vanilla until thick and pale yellow in color.
-Slowly ladle the hot pumpkin mixture into the egg yolk mixture, whisking constantly until thoroughly incorporated.
-Pour the mixture back into the saucepan and cook, whisking constantly, for 5 minutes.
+Slowly ladle the hot pumpkin mixture into the egg yolk mixture, constantly whisking until thoroughly incorporated.
+Pour the mixture back into the saucepan and cook, constantly whisking, for 5 minutes.
 Remove from the heat and allow the mixture to cool to room temperature.
 Whisk in the bourbon and rum.

 Add the egg whites to the bowl of a stand mixer attached with the whisk attachment (or in a large bowl using a handheld mixer).
 Beat on medium speed until soft peaks form, about 2 minutes.
 With the mixer on medium, gradually add the granulated sugar.
 Turn the mixer on high speed and continue to whip until firm, glossy peaks form, about 1-2 minutes longer.